Ralls County Historical Society

 John Ralls Donation: Documents from the donation continue to be transcribed.
 Transcribed documents can be found at RCHS’s website: https://www.rallscohistoricalsociety.com/research-spotlight/john-ralls-documents.

 Calendar: Delores will proceed with creating a 2026 calendar for RCHS.
-The calendar will be sold to cover the project's costs and generate funds for RCHS.
+The calendar will be sold to cover costs associated with the project and generate funds for RCHS.
 Since this is the first year for the calendar project, RCHS will begin by listing dates set by local cities and organizations.
 If you have dates for 2026 that you want added to the calendar, please contact Delores Woodhurst.

 Payment of Bills with Receipts: No bills or receipts were presented.